 - Once the rifle is returned to us, we’ll perform a general inspection on the rifle before investigating any warranty or complaint.
 This inspection will include function and safety testing, and may include live function testing if you have an accuracy complaint.
 Generally speaking most issues are easy to solve and might be as simple as a replacement part.
 If issues are more complex, or our gunsmiths can’t replicate your complaint, we’ll get in touch to discuss this with you and negotiate a solution.

 - Once the issue is rectified the rifle will be cleaned and packed for dispatch to your dealer.
 Your dealer should let you know as soon as they receive the rifle back in store.

 - Under most circumstances we’ll get in touch and give you an outline of what we did/did not find wrong, and how we were able to resolve the issue.

 Note: Occasionally we receive complaints about rifles that are inaccurate with certain types of ammunition or hand loads.
 At Lithgow, we test our rifle function and accuracy with factory loaded ammunition.
 The ammunition we select serves as a good balance between what is generally considered affordable for the average shooter and that performs consistently in our rifles.
 We think this is a fair approximation of how most shooters will select ammunition.
 Unfortunately we are unable to test your ammunition or diagnose faults in a particular hand load.
 We cannot offer advice on hand loading.
 We can provide some advice about factory ammunition based on our own experiences.

 Can you assist me with my reloading questions?

-No, but we encourage you to review the ADI Powders website – there’s a link on our home page.
-ADI Powders produces world class propellants and can provide a wealth or reloading information.
+No, but we encourage you to review the ADI Powders website.
+ADI Powders produces world class propellants and can provide a wealth of reloading information.
 The ADI Powders reloading guide can also be purchased via their website.

 Which ammunition works best in my rifle?